afni/afni_doc/published/citations.rst

   for full projects and papers here:*
 | :ref:`The Codex: AFNI Code Examples <codex_main>`.

 Do you like processing FMRI data?
-If so, please check out this description of using ``afni_proc.py`` (which also contains various tips, suggestions, option guidelines, and more!) to do so:
+Like, for either single-or multi-echo FMRI, on a surface or a volume, for ROI-based or voxelwise analysis, using physio regressors or B0 inhomogeneity distortion, and all with an interactive quality control HTML report?
+If so, please check out this description of using ``afni_proc.py``, which also contains various tips, suggestions, scripts, option guidelines, and
+more:

 * | Reynolds RC, Glen DR, Chen G, Saad ZS, Cox RW, Taylor PA (2024). **Processing, evaluating and understanding FMRI data with